madhurimarawat/Machine-Learning-Projects-In-Python/README.md

   <li>Pickle- The pickle module is used for implementing binary protocols for serializing and de-serializing a Python object structure.</li>
   <li>Joblib- Joblib is a set of tools to provide lightweight pipelining in Python.
 In particular transparent disk-caching of functions and lazy re-evaluation (memoize pattern) and easy simple parallel computing.</li>
 </ul>

 ---
+### Additional Resources 🧮📚📓🌐

+<p> To see more of my machine learning models, visit my repository: https://github.com/madhurimarawat/Machine-Learning-Using-Python </p>

+---

 ## Thanks for Visiting 😄